magnumci/documentation/notifications.md

 ## Chat services

-Magnum CI supports all major hosted chat systems and provides a way to test message delivery before real build sends worker any messages.
-Head to addons section of your project settings page to configure services.

-Configuration is a pretty straight-forward, in most cases it only requires and third-party service API token and a room id.

 Build notifications are delivered to chat rooms per each build event regardless of previous build status, unlike email notifications.

+Magnum CI supports all major hosted chat systems and provides a way to test message delivery before real build trigges any notification.
+Service configuration is a pretty straight-forward, in most cases it only requires a third-party API token and a room id.
+Head to addons section of your project settings page for more details.

 ## Opensource

 All delivery mechanisms (except email and webhooks) are available as addons in project settings page.
 Most of them are also open source, check Magnum CI [github](https://github.com/magnumci) account for details